Avaiga/taipy-getting-started-gui/step_01/ReadMe.md

 Configuration is the structure or model of what is our scenario.
 It represents our Direct Acyclic Graph but also how we want our data to be stored or how our code is run.
 Taipy is able to create multiple instances of this structure with different data thus, we need a way to define it through this configuration step.

-## Taipy Studio for configuration

-There are two ways to configure Taipy Core, either by Python code or with Taipy Studio.
-We strongly recommend using Taipy Studio.

-Taipy Studio is a VS Code extension that provides a graphical editor to describe pipelines.
-Everything can be done more easily and quickly through Taipy Studio.

-Let's create our first configuration and then create our entities to submit.
+Let's create our first configuration and then create our entities to submit either through Taipy Studio or through direct Python Code.

 ```python